FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-06.md

 can classify the load as an upper bound for some goals, but a lower bound for some other goals, and undecided for the rest of the goals.

-Therefore, the load classification depends not only on ttrial results, but also on the goal.
+Therefore, the load classification depends not only on trial results, but also on the goal.
 The overall search procedure becomes more complicated (compared to binary search with a single goal), but most of the complications do not affect the final result,